Bedroom

 • The height of the study table should be 750 mm.
 [4]

-• The dressing table’s height should be between 750 and 800 mm.
+• The dressing table’s height should be between 750 to 800 mm.

-For more standard dimensions for furniture click here (You can also download these CAD Blocks, for free):-
+For more standard dimensions of furniture related to bedroom, click here (You can also download these CAD Blocks, for free):-

 Standard Clear space from the furniture